Abnormal dense and dilute nuclear systems: Supercharged nuclei, nuclearites and nuclei--stars

 \subsection{Rotating nuclear systems}

 The fastest known pulsar, PSR J1748-2446ad, makes one revolution in 1.4\,ms (angular frequency $\Omega\approx 4.5\times 10^{3}$\,Hz).
 Thus typical angular velocities of so far observed neutron stars are $\Omega R\lsim {0.15 c}$, where $c$ is the speed of light and $R\sim 10$\,km is the neutron star radius.
-For a compact star rotating at the frequency close to the Kepler frequency $\Omega_{G}\sim \sqrt{GM/R^3}$, the rotation affects the equation of state resulting in an increase of the mass of the static star on the value $\lsim (0.3-0.4) M_\odot$, cf. \cite{Farrell:2024bka}.
-When such a neutron star will undergo collapse to a black hole, its angular rotation frequency will increase due to conservation of the angular momentum up to $\Omega< 1/r_G=1/(2MG)\sim 10^5$Hz for the compact star with the mass $M\sim M_{\odot}$, where $M_\odot\approx 2\times 10^{33}$\,g is the solar mass, and $G$ is the gravitational constant.
+The limiting rotation frequency of a compact star --- the Kepler frequency --- is determined by equation $m_N \Omega_{\rm K}^2 R^2/2 = GMm_N/R$, where $G$ is the gravitational constant, $R$ is the radius of the object, and $M$ is its mass.
+For a compact star rotating with the frequency close to the Kepler frequency $\Omega_{\rm K}$, the rotation affects the equation of state resulting in an increase of the mass of the static star on the value $\lsim (0.3-0.4) M_\odot$, cf. \cite{Farrell:2024bka}.
+When such a compact star collapses to form a black hole, its angular rotation frequency increases due to conservation of the angular momentum up to $\Omega< 1/r_G=1/(2MG)\sim 10^5$Hz for the compact star with the mass $M\sim M_{\odot}$, where $M_\odot\approx 2\times 10^{33}$\,g is the solar mass.
 For primordial black holes with masses $M<10^{14}$\,g, this estimate would give $\Omega\lsim 10^{24}$\,Hz.